National Activity Professional Week –

 7. Conduct an “Activity Trivia Game” which is similar to the scavenger hunt.
 Trivia questions can be related to your activity program, staff or the benefits of activities.
 Again, the completed game sheets are submitted, with possible winners being drawn daily.

 8. Create an open mural where staff, families and residents can write their thoughts about activities.
 A large roll/sheet of white paper can be hung on a plain wall, with an attached marker on a string.

 9. Plan an “Activity Olympics”.
 Each day of the week can offer various activities related to a particular activity domain.
 For example, Monday may be “Mental Aerobics Day”; while Tuesday may be “Let’s Get Physical Day”.
 Each day will focus on the various activities in that domain, with emphasis on the benefits.
 Interdisciplinary contests and challenges can be integrated into the program plan.

 10. Celebrate as a department and with your professional peers.
 Have a luncheon or private celebration for your department.

-11. Give yourself the gift of professional membership and affiliation.
+And if you are going this alone – give yourself the gift of professional membership and affiliation.
 If you are not a member of your local or state or national activity association – treat yourself to a membership in honor of our week.
 Membership in professional organizations provides the Activity Professional with support, current information, state of the art resources and validation for the work that we do.